Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Experiment

-\textbf{Implementation details:} On CIFAR-10 and CIFAR-100 datasets, we use ResNet-18 as the basis to construct the dynamic weight sub-network, and then modify each residual block according to Section 4.2.
-Note that users can also adapt other networks like ResNet-34 and ResNet-50.
-The training optimizer is Stochastic Gradient Descent (SGD) optimizer with momentum 0.9 and weight decay 2e-4, and the initial learning rate is 0.1 for the dynamic weight network and 0.01 for the adversarial weight regulator, and the gradient of the feature extractor does not be updated.
+\textbf{Implementation details:} On CIFAR-10 and CIFAR-100 datasets, we use ResNet-18 as the basis to construct the dynamic weight sub-network, and then modify each residual block according to Section \ref{Dynamic Weight Sub-network}, {which includes 8 residual blocks; for the adversarial router sub-network, we also use ResNet-18 as the feature extractor, which also includes 8 residual blocks.} Note that users can also adapt to other networks like ResNet-34 and ResNet-50 as the basis.
+The training optimizer is Stochastic Gradient Descent (SGD) optimizer with momentum of 0.9 and weight decay of 2e-4, and the initial learning rate is 0.1 for the dynamic weight network and 0.01 for the adversarial router sub-network.

-We train all the above models for 300 epochs, and the learning rate is divided by ten at the 215-th, 260-th, and 285-th epoch, and the batch size is 128.
-We use PGD-10 (10 step PGD) to generate adversarial examples $x_{adv}$ with random start size 0.001 and step size 2/255, and the perturbation is bounded to the $L_{\infty}$ norm $\epsilon$ = 8/255. $\beta$ is set to 4 for CIFAR-10 and 1 for CIFAR-100, respectively.
+{For the training process, we train our AW-Net for 100 epochs, and the learning rate is divided by 10 at the 75-th, and 90-th epoch, and the batch size is 256.} The perturbation is bounded to the $L_{\infty}$ norm $\epsilon$ = 8/255. $\beta$ is set to 3.
 And $\tau$ is set to 1 for CIFAR-10 and 5 for CIFAR-100.
-The teacher models on CIFAR-10 and CIFAR-100 follow the setting in \cite{Zhao2022Enhanced}.
+The teacher models on CIFAR-10 and CIFAR-100 follow the setting in \cite{Zhao2022Enhanced}. {For the baselines, we strictly follow the setting in \cite{Zhao2022Enhanced}. }